A RACI Chart Definition, Example, and How to Use It for Project Clarity

 Click this link to access the template.

-- Make sure there are no more than one A (Accountable) stakeholders on each task: Think of the accountable person like a mini-CEO for that task.
+Think of the accountable person in a RACI chart as a mini-CEO for that task.
 They’re where the buck stops for that particular task.
-Sure, they might not be able to control how good website copy is, but if they’re accountable for its integration in a website design, they need to make sure it ends up in the right place.
+Sure, they might not be able to control how good website copy is, but if they’re accountable for its integration into a website design, they need to make sure it ends up in the right place.

-- Share the RACI at the beginning stage of the project to limit conflict and confusion: The RACI chart is your vision for a project.
+This will limit conflict and confusion.
+The RACI chart is your vision for a project.
 If you want everyone to know what’s expected of them, you need to communicate that early and often.

-- Leave room for discussion and changes: Let your team know that this chart doesn’t necessarily have to be set in stone, and that you welcome feedback and change requests.
+Let your team know that your RACI chart doesn’t necessarily have to be set in stone, and that you welcome feedback and change requests.
 You can’t see or hear everything.
 By sharing your RACI chart early in your project’s lifetime, you’re getting access to feedback before the work starts.
 That means any potential adjustments can be made ahead of time.

 Ready to RACI?